DIY Pink Lemonade Sugar Scrub

 Give Your Pink Lemonade Sugar Scrub as a Gift

-This sugar scrub makes the perfect DIY gift!
-This sugar scrub works well for a baby shower, birthday, or holiday gifts too.
-Don't forget to grab your Free Printable Tags Here!
+A sugar scrub makes the perfect DIY gift!
+This homemade scrub works well for a baby shower, birthday, or holiday gifting.
+Don’t forget to grab your Free Printable Tags Here!
 Place it in a pretty jar or container, and you’ll have a handmade gift ready to go.

 If you’re into homemade beauty products, you’d love this easy DIY Bath Bomb recipe!